 Skip to main content

-Race/Gender Matters (R/GM) is a research group that captures and concentrates research on theoretical, critical and creative engagements with race, gender and the environment.
+Race/Gender Matters (R/GM) is a research group that captures and concentrates research on theoretical, critical and creative engagements with race, gender, sexuality and the environment.
 R/GM emerges from our shared recognition that a strong and substantial core of our research is concerned with materiality and with attendant methodologies which destabilise notions of human and nature, self and world, and that emphasise difference and contingency as conditions of lived experience.

 R/GM is transdisciplinary in focus and welcomes the involvement of all staff and postgraduate research students from across Kingston School of Art and the University more widely.
 Its members seek to: